Naruto Shippuden: Ultimate Ninja Storm 3: Gameplay

 The game has 80 playable characters and seven support characters (81 playable characters and seven support characters in Full Burst) The fighting system has been modified, with the Awakening Mode, giving each character enhanced abilities when their health is low and usable by certain characters during a fight.
 The item system was rearranged, so a player can choose between healing and offensive items.
 As the game progresses, the player can store items to use in combat.

 Like the previous games, a player can choose two characters to assist the player character in battle.
 The assisting characters can aid the playable one with thirteen combos.
 In the team-attack system, a player can use support characters to charge and attack.
 The assistants have health bars, losing health when they are hit and becoming unusable when their health bars are depleted.
 If a player has one support character, they have ten health bars; if a player has two support characters, each has five health bars.
 Several arenas are interactive, making a player lose a fight if they leave an area.

 Story mode is similar to Naruto Shippuden: Ultimate Ninja Storm 2 rather than the previous game, Naruto Shippuden: Ultimate Ninja Storm Generations; it features boss battles, including quick time events requiring strategy to defeat the opponent.
 Ultimate Decision Mode has the option of changing battle difficulties, with higher scores if greater difficulty is chosen.

-The game has mob battles like Dynasty Warriors series, in which the player controls a character who must battle a series of enemies.
+The game has mob battles like Koei's Dynasty Warriors series, in which the player controls a character who must battle a series of enemies.
 In this mode, controls from regular fights are retained and the player can transport to another enemy after they defeat one.